Carrie Underwood Shares Adorable Personal Family Photos Of Her Sons On New Tour

 Carrie Underwood is sharing adorable family photos with her fans on her brand new tour.
-During the opening night of her ‘Cry Pretty Tour 360’ in Greensboro, North Carolina, on May 1, the country superstar flashed up some very personal photos as she performed, including never before seen snaps of her 4-year-old son Isaiah and 3-month-old baby Jacob.
+During the opening night of her “Cry Pretty Tour 360” in Greensboro, North Carolina, on May 1, the country superstar flashed some very personal photos as she performed, including never-before-seen snaps of her 4-year-old son Isaiah and 3-month-old baby Jacob.

 Concertgoers on Twitter revealed that the American Idol Season 4 winner used the personal snaps as the backdrop while performing the song “Kingdom.”
 The track, taken from her new album Cry Pretty, tells a sweet love story about a couple who are happily in love with two children.

-Fans lucky enough to have attended the first night of the show – which The Inquisitr previously reported saw the star recover like a pro following a minor technical issue – have been sharing glimpses at the tour performance across social media, showing the snaps that flash up on the projection screens around the stage.
+Fans lucky enough to have attended the first night of the show – which The Inquisitr previously reported saw the star recover like a pro following a minor technical issue – have been sharing glimpses at the tour performance across social media, showing the snaps that flash on the projection screens around the stage.

 One particularly sweet picture is the very first full family snap Carrie’s shown to fans since her and her husband, former NHL player Mike Fisher, welcomed baby Jacob into the world back in January.